Naval warfare: Mediterranean Sea

 The ensuing Battle of Salamis was one of the decisive engagements of history.
 Themistocles trapped the Persians in a channel too narrow for them to bring their greater numbers to bear, and attacked them vigorously, in the end causing the loss of 200 Persian ships vs 40 Greek.
 Aeschylus wrote a play about the defeat, The Persians, which was performed in a Greek theatre competition a few years after the battle.
 It is the oldest known surviving play.
 At the end, Xerxes still had a fleet stronger than the Greeks, but withdrew anyway, and after losing at Plataea in the following year, returned to Asia Minor, leaving the Greeks their freedom.
 Nevertheless, the Athenians and Spartans attacked and burned the laid-up Persian fleet at Mycale, and freed many of the Ionian towns.
 These battles involved triremes or biremes as the standard fighting platform, and the focus of the battle was to ram the opponent's vessel using the boat's reinforced prow.
 The opponent would try to maneuver and avoid contact, or alternately rush all the marines to the side about to be hit, thus tilting the boat.
 When the ram had withdrawn and the marines dispersed, the hole would then be above the waterline and not a critical injury to the ship.

 During the next fifty years, the Greeks commanded the Aegean, but not harmoniously.
 After several minor wars, tensions exploded into the Peloponnesian War (431 BC) between Athens' Delian League and the Spartan Peloponnese.
 Naval strategy was critical; Athens walled itself off from the rest of Greece, leaving only the port at Piraeus open, and trusting in its navy to keep supplies flowing while the Spartan army besieged it.
 This strategy worked, although the close quarters likely contributed to the plague that killed many Athenians in 429 BC.

 There were a number of sea battles between galleys; at Rhium, Naupactus, Pylos, Syracuse, Cynossema, Cyzicus, Notium.
 But the end came for Athens in 405 BC at Aegospotami in the Hellespont, where the Athenians had drawn up their fleet on the beach, and were surprised by the Spartan fleet, who landed and burned all the ships.
 Athens surrendered to Sparta in the following year.

 A Roman naval bireme depicted in a relief from the Temple of Fortuna Primigenia in Praeneste (Palastrina), which was built c.
 120 BC; exhibited in the Pius-Clementine Museum (Museo Pio-Clementino) in the Vatican Museums.

-Navies next played a major role in the complicated wars of the successors of Alexander the Great.
+Navies played a major role in the complicated wars of the successors of Alexander the Great.